The Young Lovers (1954 film): Plot

-Ted Hutchens (Knight) is a code expert working in intelligence at the American Embassy in London.
-On a night out to the Royal Ballet at Covent Garden he meets a young woman named Anna (Versois), and the pair fall immediately in love.
-The problem is that Anna is the daughter of the Soviet ambassador in London.
-It is made clear to both that their relationship cannot continue in such a political climate, and their movements are constantly monitored by surveillance units from both sides.
-However they continue to meet in secret, attempting to outwit both the American and Soviet surveillance services.
-Eventually, when Anna discovers she is pregnant, the couple decide that their love is stronger than the demands of political exigency, and make their escape together across a stormy English Channel.
-The film is open-ended, with no indication as to whether or not they succeed.
+Ted Hutchens is a code expert working in intelligence at the American Embassy in London.
+On a night out to the Royal Ballet at Covent Garden he meets a young woman named Anna, and the pair fall immediately in love.
+The problem is that Anna is the daughter of the ambassador in London of a country which is not named but it is implied that it is part of the Warsaw Pact.
+It is made clear to both that their relationship cannot continue in such a political climate, and their communications and movements are monitored by surveillance units from both sides.
+However, they continue to meet.
+Eventually, when Anna discovers she is pregnant, the couple decide that their love is more important to them than the demands of political exigency, and on a stolen yacht they make their escape together into a stormy English Channel.
+The film ends with a distant shot of the boat sailing off into an uncertain future.

-The Young Lovers was noted in its time for its relatively frank depiction of a sexual relationship between a non-married couple, and was praised for its even-handedness in presenting Anna's father (Kossoff) in a sympathetic manner, as a man torn between his political duty and the desire for his daughter's happiness.
+The Young Lovers was noted in its time for its relatively frank depiction of a sexual relationship between an unmarried couple, and was praised for its even-handedness in presenting Anna's father in a sympathetic manner, as a man torn between his political beliefs and the desire for his daughter's happiness.